 shore patrol vessels, missile boats and submarines in projects such as Type 42, 23, and 45, LPD, LPH, Trafalgar and Astute.

-service life, the company's ongoing support is unrivalled in the marine industry.
+free service life, the company's ongoing support is unrivalled in the marine industry.

 McGeoch offers leading edge optics and lighting technology and is committed to retaining its 'best in class¹ status for the

 engineering and supply of lights, lighting and switchgear to the marine industry.
 To enable the company to offer a total

 solutions package, a range of EMC Enclosures has also been developed.
 These are now used extensively in defence